AllenInstitute/mouse_connectivity_models/docs/modules/nonnegative_linear.rst

         >>> reg.coef_
         array([1.0, 0.0]

-However, CONDITIONING

-satisfied the above constraint.
-We enforce the coefficients to be positive as a weight between brain regions must be positive.

 Nonnegative Ridge Regression
 ----------------------------

-The equation :math:`Ax=b` is said to be ill-conditioned if the columns of `A` are nearly linearly dependent.
+The equation :math:`Ax=b` is said to be :term:`ill-conditioned` if the columns of `A` are nearly linearly dependent.
 Ill-conditioned least squares problems are highly sensitive to random errors and produce estimations with high variance as a result.

-We can improve the conditioning of :math:`Ax=b` by imposing a penalty on the size of the coefficients :math:`x`.
-Using the L2 norm as a measure of size, we arrive at Tikhonov Reglarization, also known as ridge regression:
+We can improve the :term:`conditioning` of :math:`Ax=b` by imposing a penalty on the size of the coefficients :math:`x`.
+Using the L2 norm as a measure of size, we arrive at :term:`Tikhonov Regularization`, also known as :term:`ridge regression`:

 .. math::
         \underset{x}{\text{argmin}} \| Ax - b \|_2^2 + \alpha^2 \| x \|_2^2

-We can incoporate a nonnegativity contraint and rewrite the formula above as a :term:`quadratic programing` (:term:`QP`) problem:
+We can incorporate a nonnegativity constraint and rewrite the formula above as a :term:`quadratic programming` (:term:`QP`) problem:

 .. math::